nalgeprathamesh/Learning/README.md

 📺 YouTube Channel – My old channel still pulls in 25K+ views/month!
 Planning a fresh new channel focused on AI, DS & coding soon!

+📝 The transparency.md structure was a personal initiative I started on 23/05/2025 to keep my learning honest and trackable.

 “The best way to learn is to build and reflect.”
 — Me, navigating the chaos one commit at a time 😄